v-trisshores/article-date-flagger/README.md

 # Article date flagger

-Lists articles under a product path that are older than N years based on the ms.date field.
+Lists articles under a product path that are older than N months based on the ms.date field.